vahdet/vahdet/README.md

 - 🔭 currently working on:
   - progressive web apps,
-  - spring boot + spring cloud,
-  - node on typescript,
+  - Go & Node/Typescript on backend,
   - pet projects on as-serverless-as-possible cloud resources
 - 🌱 currently learning how to run NLP classifications on the fly
 - 👯 looking to collaborate on Python, JS, Go libraries.